nvennin/test-www/procedures/Procedure_GDP_ZIWKI_Customer Complaints.md

 * If a complaint is considered minor in nature, only one follow up attempt will be made by the call centre.
 In the case of a major or critical complaint, up to five attempts to gather the additional required information from the complainant can be made.
 * A deviation is initiated based on identification of a trend as per Deviations.
 A trend is identified if three or more complaints are received in the last 12 months for :
   * the same batch
-  * same reason for same product / device / API
+  * same reason for same product / device

 ### Customer complaints Classification